IOCoin/DIONS/CONTRIBUTING.md

 If a bug is identified then include precise information on the scenario in which it was found so that it may be reproduced.
 Explain the nature of the bug fix and how you tested the fix including system envrironment in question.

-If a new feature is proposed again, please provide precise test information e.g. system environment for the development and testing.
+If a new feature is proposed, please provide precise test information e.g. system environment for the development and testing.

 ## Please note we have a [code of conduct](https://github.com/IOCoin/DIONS/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.